vilterp/dagview/README.md

 # DagView

-Takes SVG output from GraphViz, and returns SVG with some JS and CSS injected into it such that when you hover over a node:
+Takes SVG output from GraphViz, and returns SVG with some JS and CSS injected into it such that when you open it in your browser and hover over a node:

 - The node gets highlighted red
 - The edges coming out of it become red